PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 passes 603 tests, all five nanodet conversion artifacts remain byte-identical to checkpoint `762dcdef`, and sequential `-cotof` remains below `1e-1`.

+Strict direct/unary residual-Add adapter recovery is owned by `passes/pre_add_direct_unary_layout.py`.
+The existing `_optimize_transpose_pre_add_nhwc_chains` entry point remains the compatibility owner at all four production positions and in the conservative safe-transpose bundle.
+It invokes the indexed sub-owner first, then retains the historical implementation for Swish, Gather, constant affine, PReLU, broadcast, nested Add, and direct-fallback patterns.
+Direct production calls receive the Session `LayoutState`; the safe-bundle call remains source compatible without one.

+The bounded input contract is an equal-shape rank-four residual Add.
+Each operand must be either a typed NHWC-to-NCHW Transpose result or one of the historical seven unary operations fed exclusively by such a Transpose.
+A direct adapter may remain for unrelated NCHW consumers; a unary branch must be closed so its input adapter can be removed and its output metadata can be changed to NHWC.
+The output suffix may be the Add itself or one exclusive unary of the same family.
+At least one private typed NCHW-to-NHWC post adapter must expose the canonical NHWC result.

+The resolver proves graph order, unique producers, exact consumer slots, static and dynamic views, dtype, per-tensor quantization, explicit or unknown physical layout, typed immutable permutations, post aliases, public boundaries, and the old-NCHW/new-NHWC view relation.
+Multiple post adapters become aliases of the first output.
+Arbitrary NCHW consumers are preserved by retaining one local inverse adapter only when its INT32 permutation buffer is owned exclusively by the accepted post set.
+Shared or produced post constants reject the indexed candidate and leave it to compatibility behavior.

+One immutable plan owns input classification, optional unary rewires, metadata/LayoutState changes, Add and output-unary producer identity, post aliases, retained-boundary rewrites, adapter removal, complete tensor and operator contracts, and graph boundaries.
+The candidate is fully resolved a second time immediately before apply.
+A graph-ordered Add candidate list, candidate-only operation, rewrite bound, and one differential `ModelIRGraphIndex` replace repeated producer/consumer map construction for the accepted family.
+The indexed owner intentionally does not prune tensors: the compatibility wrapper retains the single historical cleanup boundary so lineage event grouping and correspondence reports remain byte-identical.

+The initial direct-output-only version was evaluated before being broadened.
+It produced zero indexed matches on SiNet, FastestDet, HumanSeg, and OSNet while the fallback preserved every result.
+Characterizing that finding showed that OSNet's strict residuals all use an optional ReLU suffix.
+After adding the bounded output-unary contract, the indexed first call owns six OSNet residuals and one HumanSeg residual.
+FastestDet remains on the direct-fallback path and SiNet remains on affine/PReLU paths.
+A first cleanup attempt split one HumanSeg lineage prune event; moving cleanup back to the wrapper restored the exact correspondence report without changing the graph.

+Twenty focused cases cover every input-unary type, direct and unary mixing, optional output unary, multiple post aliases, retained NCHW consumers, dynamic signatures, quantization and ownership guards, stale-plan rejection, bounded dispatch, idempotence, GraphIndex/LayoutState consistency, and the single cleanup boundary.
+The focused, QLinear, active compatibility, and full architecture gate passes 235 tests.
+TensorFlow-blocked direct, default-direct, and direct `-cotof` pass three tests.
+Sequential focused `-cotof` checks pass for SiNet, OSNet, FastestDet, and HumanSeg with zero model-process SWAP and their exact recorded maximum errors.
+All float32 and float16 TFLite files are byte-identical to the prior checkpoint; final conversion-only checks also restore the fixed correspondence-report hashes.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter